 Small Talk, Big Topics - an AGA Podcast

-It’s here!
-Podcast for trainees & early career GIs
+A podcast for trainees & early career GIs

 If you’ve ever thought, “I wish I learned that in GI training,” this new AGA podcast is for you.
 Join gastroenterologists Matthew Whitson, Nina Nandy and CS Tse for small talk on big topics within the world of gastroenterology.
 They’ll interview big names in the field to break down clinical guidance and share advice on how to make it big in GI.
 They’ll also get candid with fellow early career GIs.
 Get ready to laugh, enhance your practice skills, and advance your career with our new podcast.